stollener/100-days-of-code/log.md

 **Thoughts:** I'm happy that I already at 95% of the Udacity course.
 100 Days of Code program really helps me.

+### Day 14: May 20, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Watched final lectures about past and futures of computer science, and solved some cumulative practice problems.

+**Thoughts:** As I skipped a day enjoying Seoul Jazz Festival, it's hard to come back to coding mind.